Behrooz Razeghi

 Welcome!

-I am a Postdoctoral Researcher in the Biometric Security & Privacy group at the Idiap Research Institute.
-I received my Ph.D. in Computer Science from the University of Geneva in 2022, where Professor Slava Voloshynovskiy advised me in the Stochastic Information Processing (SIP) group.
-During my time at the University of Geneva, I also spent six months as a Visiting Research Fellow at Harvard University, collaborating with Professor Flavio P. Calmon, and another six months as a Visiting Research Scholar at Imperial College London, working with Professor Deniz Gündüz.
+I am a Postdoctoral Researcher in the Biometric Security & Privacy group at the Idiap Research Institute, working under the supervision of Professor Sébastien Marcel.
+I received my Ph.D. in Computer Science from the University of Geneva in 2022, where I was advised by Professor Slava Voloshynovskiy in the Stochastic Information Processing (SIP) group.
+During my Ph.D., I spent six months as a Visiting Research Fellow at Harvard University, collaborating with Professor Flavio P. Calmon, and another six months as a Visiting Research Scholar at Imperial College London, working with Professor Deniz Gündüz.